grantjo78/grantjo78.github.io/_drafts/2022-05-03-arc-k8s-onboarding.md

 categories: [Arc for Kubernetes]
 ---

-In this series I'm going to be exploring Azure Arc-enabled Kuberneres.
+In this series I'm going to be exploring Azure Arc-enabled Kubernetes.

-[Part 1:]
+[Part 1: Onboarding]{% post_url 2022-05-03-arc-k8s-onboarding%})

 This article will cover:
 1. [What is Azure Arc-enabled Kubernetes?](#what-is-azure-arc-enabled-kubernetes)